-All else being equal, a sharp share price increase should make a stock less attractive to potential investors.
+Assuming nothing else has changed, a lower share price makes a stock more attractive to potential buyers.
 In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
-The implication here is that deep value investors might steer clear when expectations of a company are too high.
-One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
+So, on certain occasions, long term focussed investors try to take advantage of pessimistic expectations to buy shares at a better price.
+Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

 How Does Citadel Group's P/E Ratio Compare To Its Peers?

 That indicates that the market expects Citadel Group will perform roughly in line with other companies in its industry.
 So if Citadel Group actually outperforms its peers going forward, that should be a positive for the share price.
-Further research into factors such as insider buying and selling, could help you form your own view on whether that is likely.
+Checking factors such as director buying and selling. could help you form your own view on if that will happen.